Home » Retirement » Pensions » Optimizing Your Pension Choices for Approaching Retirement

 Deferring the Purchase of an Annuity

 Individuals who do not need to take their pension entitlement immediately may benefit from deferring their purchase of an annuity.
 Very often, there will be a fixed period of time before the deferred annuity can be taken, and then the individual will have flexibility in deciding when to start drawing on the guaranteed income.
 The longer you wait before beginning the payout phase the higher your income payments will be.
-This is for two reasons, first you will be older and thus the actuaries figure the period they will have to pay you will be shorter and secondly you funds will have had longer to grow and multiply.
+This is for two reasons, first, you will be older and thus the actuaries figure the period they will have to pay you will be shorter and secondly your funds will have had longer to grow and multiply.

 Review Your Pension Choices Regularly